luyaohan1001/imx6ull-embedded/bare-metal/01-led-assembly/README.md

 	- Prepare an SD card and connect to computer through SD-USB adapter.

 	$ ./imxdownload led.bin /dev/sd<x> # depending on the device plugged.

+	> Expect the LED to turn on after hard reset.